 All this “model legislation” and pre-fabricated multi-state networking would essentially mean that local elected officials are little more than caddies for professional progressive activists.
 This would go far in explaining the frustration displayed by Virginia Delegate Kathy Tran when she became the face of infanticide after she struggled to defend how the late-term abortion bill she had sponsored would allow babies born alive to be left to die.
 “I wish that I was quicker on my feet and I wish that I was able to be more agile in that moment.
 And I misspoke, and I really regret that,” Tran said after being shocked at the blowback she received from her legislation.
 It is quite plausible that Tran did not understand the full horrific scope of the very legislation she was advocating for the simple reason that the bill proposed in her name may have been written by an out-of-state professional activist.

 Progressives have decided to game an already corrupt system and begun to operate a sophisticated, organized assault on our legislative bodies.
 They are loyal, disciplined and willing to act as a united front.
-Those who would oppose this agenda must begin with the knowledge that they are dealing with a well-funded and carefully thought out systematic effort to change this nation.We value your comments!
-Please weigh in on our comment section below.
+Those who would oppose this agenda must begin with the knowledge that they are dealing with a well-funded and carefully thought out systematic effort to change this nation.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com